 The decision to close a campus or instructional center or cancel classes, shall be made independent of other campuses and instructional centers operated by WNC.

-The administrator in charge shall make the decision based on the best information available at the time.
+The administrator in charge shall make the decision based on the best information available at the time in consultation with the administrator in charge.

 Section 2: Decision Made During Hours of Operation